This deck is confidential. Enter the access code to continue.

 Rob holds an MBA from MIT Sloan (Class of 2026), an MA in International Business, and a BS in Finance from the University of Florida.

 Custom-matched 2-3 per company based on sector, stage, and founder needs.
-Not a shared pool.
-Intentional pairing.
+Each pairing is intentional.
 Examples of current mentors:

 Showing 9 of 100+ mentors.
 Full roster available on request.